-The industrial relation during the year 2017-18 had been cordial.
-The Directors take onrecord the dedicated services and significant efforts made by the Officers Staff andWorkers towards the progress of the Company.
+The industrial relation during the year 2018-19 had been cordial.
+The Directors take onrecord the dedicated services and significant efforts made by the Officers Staff andWorkers towards overall progress of the Company.

-Signi_cant & Material Orders passed by the Regulators or Courts or Tribunalsimpacting the going concern status and Company's operations in future
+Significant & Material Orders passed by the Regulators or Courts or Tribunalsimpacting the going concern status and Company's Operations in future

 Your Directors would like to express their grateful appreciation for the assistance andco-operation received from the Financial Institutions Banks Government Authorities andShareholders during the year under review.
 Your Directors wish to place on record theirdeep sense of appreciation to all the employees for their commendable teamwork exemplaryprofessionalism and enthusiastic contribution during the year.